Presenting Mediasoup Horizontal

 Mediasoup-Horizontal

-is a manager that allow to remotely control multiple
+is a manager that allows to remotely control multiple

 Set

-one.
-It allows to add and remove Remote Mediasoup Connection
+object.
+It allows to add and remove Remote Mediasoup Client

 objects and